microsoft/api-guidelines/graph/patterns/alternate-key.md

 Take a look at the `user` resource: while the `id` remains a perfectly valid way to get the resource details, the `mail` address is also an unique property that could be used to identify it.

-While it is still possible to use the oData filter, such as
+While it is still possible to use the OData filter, such as

 `https://graph.microsoft.com/v1.0/users?$filter=mail eq 'bob@contoso.com'`, the returned result is wrapped in an array that needs to be unpacked.